robrich/kubernetes-hands-on-workshop/00-Install/README.md

 Installing Docker Desktop
 =========================

 We're going to install Docker Desktop, and turn on Kubernetes mode.
-If you can't get Docker Desktop running, see steps below to use Minikube or MicroK8s instead.
+If you can't get Docker Desktop running or are burdened by licensing issues, with slight variations, you can use [Podman](Podman.md), [Minikube](Minikube.md), or [other runtimes](Other-runtimes.md) instead.
+Note that Docker Desktop is far-and-away the easiest.

 Install Docker Desktop for your OS